manikandan-kyyba/Finance/Readme.md

 What is the status of my life insurance claim

-open smart finace
+open smart finance
-When does my policy expire in smart finace
+When does my policy expire in smart finance
-What is my monthly premium in smart finace
+What is my monthly premium in smart finance
-What is my policy value in smart finace
+What is my policy value in smart finance
-When is the next premium payment due in smart finace What is the equity value of my Universal Policy in smart finace What is the status of my life insurance claim in smart finace
+When is the next premium payment due in smart finance What is the equity value of my Universal Policy in smart finance What is the status of my life insurance claim in smart finance